anonaddy/anonaddy/SELF-HOSTING.md

 We're going to install the latest version of PHP at the time of writing this - version 7.4

-If you are using Ubuntu 18.04 you will need to add the below repository, Ubuntu 20.04 can skip this step.
+First we need to add the following repository so we can install PHP8.0.

 ```bash
 sudo apt install software-properties-common